How to Record and Upload Your Voice

 Voice Mastery at The French Room works through short recordings.

-Learners record themselves speaking in French and upload the recording in their private Voice Mastery chat so that Ellie can give feedback on pronunciation, rhythm and impact.
+You record yourself speaking in French and upload the recording in your private Voice Mastery chat so that I can give feedback and pointers on pronunciation, rhythm and impact.

 This page explains how to make and upload your recording.